All Alternatives

 Is Lakera Guard still available as a standalone product?

-Since the Palo Alto Networks acquisition in 2025, Lakera Guard has been folded into Prisma Cloud's AI security suite.
+Since Check Point Software completed the ~$187M acquisition in October 2025, Lakera Guard has been folded into Check Point's end-to-end AI security platform.
 The standalone API with self-serve pricing ($0 to start) is no longer offered.
-New customers go through Prisma Cloud's enterprise sales motion with annual contracts.
+New customers go through Check Point's enterprise sales motion with annual contracts.
 Existing self-serve customers were given migration deadlines.

 How do Rune's detection layers compare to Lakera's single classifier?